Admissions to our Professional Training programmes

 - We reserve the right to increase fees for subsequent years should this be required due to factors beyond our control.

 Dates -– the Irish College of TCM College calendar

 - The Post Graduate Certificate course in Medical Qigong was first run in September/October 2006.
 Normally a new course is started every 18-24 months.
-Two Certificate courses are currently in progress and the next new intake will not be until mid-2018.
+Two Certificate courses are currently in progress and the next new intake will not be until mid-2019.

 - The Master and Doctoral Degrees are run jointly with GUCM who have a semester-based academic year.
 The courses normally commence in the Autumn Semester and applications must be received, at the very latest, by May of that year.
 However, applications have already closed for 2018.